Monique Nsanzabaganwa: Other considerations

 She is a member of the African Leaders Network, a Fellow of the Aspen Global Leadership Network (AGLN), a Fellow of the Africa Leadership Initiative (ALI) East Africa and a Fellow of the John F. Kennedy School of Government's Executive Education in Public Financial Management.
 She has served as the chairperson of the board of directors of the National Institute of Statistics of Rwanda, since 2012.

+She left office as Deputy Chairperson of the African Union Commission in 2025.

 Personal life

 Nsanzabaganwa is a married mother of three children; two sons and one daughter.